-A 1.8m high lap and cap timber paling fence with expressed posts (refer to Character Precinct controls below) is to be constructed to all lot boundaries that face the secondary street frontage such as a corner lot fence.
-Secondary street frontage fencing is to be set back a minimum of 4m from the front facade as in Diagram 16 on page 33.
+A 1.8m high lap and cap timber paling fence with expressed posts (refer to Character Precinct controls below) is to be constructed to all lot boundaries that face the secondary street frontage such as a corner lot fence or lots directly adjacent a linear reserve.
+Secondary street frontage fencing is to be set back a minimum of 4m from the front facade as in Diagram 22.

-7.6.10 Posts: 125 x 75mm hardwood or H4 treated softwood, Durability Class 1 or 2 (suitable for in-ground use).
+Posts: 125 x 75mm hardwood or H4 treated softwood, Durability Class 1 or 2 (suitable for inground use).
 Hardwood posts are recommended.
 All posts to be installed vertical with an angled top to shed water, at a spacing of 2400mm-2700mm to suit rail lengths.
 The following additional requirements apply to each Character Precinct: